clocklimited/navy-clock-restart/README.md

 This order assumes that the following configuration keys have been added to the [Admiral](http://github.com/microadam/navy-admiral) for the application you are trying to prepare:

+* client: Shortname of the client this project belongs to
 * services: Object containing thes services that this application has.
 The key forms the suffix of the name of the upstart jobs e.g node-myproject-staging-<-service->.
 The value is the relative path to the start script of the service

 An example [Admiral](http://github.com/microadam/navy-admiral) application configuration might look like:

     { "name": "My Application"
     , "appId": "myApp"
+    , "client": "client"
     , "services":
       { "admin": "admin/app.js"
       , "site": "site/app.js"